 Housing adjustments are determined by the Office of Residence Life.
 Please refer to the Residence Life 'Moving Out' guide.
 Look for the FAQ 'My student is leaving the residence halls during the semester.
 How will my student's bill be adjusted?'

 Meal plan adjustments are managed by Dining Services.
-Please refer to the 'Payment and Refunds' section of the W&M Meal Plan Policy Site.
+Please refer to the 'Payment and Refunds' section of the W&M Meal Plan Policy site.

 For students paying through a tuition payment plan, all refunds will be determined by comparing the amount eligible for refunding to the total monthly payments made to date.
-Any outstanding amounts owed the College will be be due immediately upon withdrawal.
+Any outstanding amounts owed the university will be be due immediately upon withdrawal.

-FlexTrack/Part-time students - withdrawal from the College
+FlexTrack/Part-time students - withdrawal from the university

 Part-time students who withdraw completely within the first school week of the semester are eligible for a full refund of tuition and fees.
 After the first week, the amount of the tuition and fees to be charged will follow the full-time withdrawal schedule.